lawrenceevalyn/Olli-game/README.md

 * implement a "help" shortcut command to list available commands
 * put teddy bear with childrens' books, add nightlight to supply closet
-* implement talking to robot
+* add text to make robot non-interactable
 * write fun responses for extra things I think Olli will try
 * add lengthier room descriptions for the first time a room is entered
 * write a LOT of givetext